monero-project/monero-site/docs/how-to-link-to-moneropedia-terms.md

 An @airgap is a way to keep your computer safe from the internet.
 ```

-## Option 2: Linking in Non-Markdown Content (e.g., Translations or Code)
+## Option 2: Linking from Translation Files

-For translation strings (JSON) or programmatic content (Astro/React), use the safeMarkdown helpers from `utils/safeMarkdown.ts`.
+For translation strings (JSON), use the safeMarkdown helpers from `utils/safeMarkdown.ts`.
 These functions already include Moneropedia processing, so you only need to pass the locale when creating the helper via `createSafeMarkdown`.

 **Server-side note:** Call the safeMarkdown helper in server-side/frontmatter code (page `---` block) - do not run it in client-only/browser code.